francoc0239/sep10-freedom-project/blog/entry01.md

 ## Choosing a Topic

-The topic I decided to pick for my freedom project is the medcial industry because i was always intrested in the human body and mind.
+The topic I decided to pick for my freedom project is the medcial industry because I've was always intrested in the human body and i want to help people become the healthiest version they could be.
+Ever since when i was in middle school i always loved researching/learing about health science

 [Next](entry02.md)